north carolina, usa

 CHALLENGE

-Despite North Carolina's diverse grassroots culture, low cost of living, and community support, the state's music industry operates in isolated silos, hindering collaboration and connection between cities and music scenes.
-To leverage its resources and foster a thriving music ecosystem, North Carolina needs a dedicated framework to organize and promote the industry locally, nationally, and internationally.
+Despite North Carolina's diverse grassroots culture, low cost of living, and community support, the state's music industry has historically operated in isolated silos, hindering collaboration and connection between cities and music scenes.
+To leverage its resources and foster a thriving music ecosystem, North Carolina needed a dedicated framework to organize and promote the industry locally, nationally, and internationally.

-The goal of the project was to establish a Music Friendly Communities program, taking inspiration from the Texas Music Office, that unites music-centric cities pursuing sustainable urban development and collaboration.
-The network aims to enhance each member city's ability to implement effective music programs and policies, strengthening local music industries and fostering communication among engaged cities.
+Our work with North Carolina was two-folded and included: the design of a Music Office and an Action Plan for implementation; and the establishment and continous development of a Music Friendly Communities program, taking inspiration from the Texas Music Friendly Cities, that unites music-centric cities pursuing sustainable urban development and collaboration.
+This network aims to enhance each member city's ability to implement effective music programs and policies, strengthening local music industries and fostering communication among engaged cities.

 Elizabeth City, Shelby, and Durham were selected as pilot cities in North Carolina.
-They conducted a comprehensive assessment of their music assets, engaged with stakeholders in the local music ecosystem, and performed a SWOT analysis to identify strengths, weaknesses, opportunities, and threats.
+Sound Diplomacy worked together with the cities to conduct a comprehensive assessment of their music assets, engaged with stakeholders in the local music ecosystem, and performed a SWOT analysis to identify strengths, weaknesses, opportunities, and threats.
 Sound Diplomacy guided the pilot cities through the process and conducted independent research, including a regulatory assessment of music-related policies and regulations.

-Sound Diplomacy supplied templates and guides for mapping, stakeholder engagement, and SWOT analysis in the pilot cities.
+As part of the toolkit, Sound Diplomacy supplied templates and guides for mapping, stakeholder engagement, and SWOT analysis for the member cities.
 The mapping template included instructions, category designations, and a step-by-step guide.
 The SWOT analysis guide provided detailed instructions and a template for assessment.

 Sound Diplomacy analyzed local regulations and legislation in each pilot city, focusing on areas such as transit, governance structures, grants and funding, music and tourism strategies, permitting processes, and economic development incentives.
 This assessment provided insights into the current music ecosystem and informed recommendations for improvement.